 Food resources are available in most local communities through faith based organizations.
 Rather than have a list by city we have provided a link that will allow you to find a local food pantry in your area.

-Community Housing Network was chosen as a 2013 Top 100 Workplace by the Detroit Free Press in the small company category.
-Read the article on the Free Press website; CHN's profile can be found here.
+For the fourth year in a row, Community Housing Network has been chosen as a Top 100 Workplace by the Detroit Free Press in the small company category!

 Community Housing Network 570 Kirts Blvd., Suite 231, Troy, Michigan 48084 with offices in Macomb, Oakland and Wayne counties 248.928.0111 866.282.3119 (toll free)